BerkeleyLearnVerify/Scenic/docs/tutorials/fundamentals.rst

 Notice how in the last example the cone is oriented to be tangent with the curved surface of the chair, even though we never set an orientation with :specifier:`facing`.
 To explain this behavior, we need to look deeper into Scenic's orientation system.
 All Objects have an :prop:`orientation` property, which is their orientation in *global* coordinates.
-However, this value should not be set directly and is instead derived from 4 other properties: :prop:`yaw`, :prop:`pitch`, :prop:`roll`, and :prop:`parentOrientation`.
+However, this value cannot be set directly and is instead derived from 4 other properties: :prop:`yaw`, :prop:`pitch`, :prop:`roll`, and :prop:`parentOrientation`.
 The first three are the Euler angles of the object (in radians), relative to its *local* coordinate system.
 The last property, :prop:`parentOrientation`, is an `Orientation` object that defines the local coordinate system of the Object.
-By default this is set to the global coordinate system, but it can be set by certain specifiers like other properties.
-This allows for a natural composition of rotations, where an Object can set its local orientation (via :prop:`yaw`, :prop:`pitch`, and :prop:`roll`) relative to something else, simply by setting:prop:`parentOrientation` to the other's global orientation.
+By default this is set to the global coordinate system, but it can be set by certain specifiers just like other properties.
+This allows for a natural composition of rotations, where an Object can set its local orientation (via :prop:`yaw`, :prop:`pitch`, and :prop:`roll`) relative to something else, simply by setting :prop:`parentOrientation` to the other's global orientation.
 On the other hand, to set a global orientation, we would use the :specifier:`facing` specifier as seen earlier.
 Returning to the earlier example of a cone placed on a chair: :specifier:`on`, like many other specifiers that specify :prop:`position`, also specifies :prop:`parentOrientation`.
 With :specifier:`on`, the parent orientation is